 - HMRC compliant – We use fully HMRC approved software

-3. What are the benefits of using FMP Global’ managed payroll service?
+3. What are the benefits of using IRIS FMP’ managed payroll service?

 The benefits of using our managed payroll service fall into four main categories:

 - Cost Savings – No need to employ dedicated staff to administer your payroll and no need to pay ongoing software licensing costs for payroll software

 - Time Savings – Your personnel are freed up to work on the core business activities instead of running or overseeing an in-house payroll function

 - Security and Compliance – You never have to worry about staying up to date with changes in taxation or payroll legislation, this is taken care of automatically